 It has come to our attention that there have been a few attempts by individuals to clone Crowd for Angels accounts and contact members of our social media channels in the hope of facilitating funds fraudulently.
-As such, we wanted to write a blog on what you should look out for and checks you can undertake to avoid a potential fraudster and phishing attempts.
+As such, we wanted to write a blog on what you should look out for and checks you should be undertaking to avoid a potential fraudster and phishing attempts.
+Below are real examples that I myself have been sent or been made aware of.

 Remember no admins will ever ask you to send funds directly to a wallet, nor will we ask for personal account details such as your password or bank account details.
 If you are ever in doubt who you are talking to online please call our office directly on 0207 437 2413.